 Mary Tame, Alice Proom, Dorothy Tame

-On 17th July 1971 Rose married her cousin, Colin Jack [Son of Lucy Neave Jack (nee Proom)] at St. Peters Church in Wolverhampton and they went to live in Childwall, Liverpool.
+In July 1971 Rose married her cousin, Colin Jack [Son of Rita's sister Lucy Neave Jack (nee Proom)] at St. Peter’s Church in Wolverhampton and they went to live in Childwall, Liverpool.
 Both Colin and Rose pursued careers in teaching in the Liverpool area.

-On 23rd October 1971, Robert married Glynis Evans at St. Phillips Church, Penn Fields, Wolverhampton.
+In October 1971, Robert married Glynis Evans at St. Phillips Church, Penn Fields, Wolverhampton.
 They bought a small house in Thorneycroft Lane, Wolverhampton.
-Robert continued to work for the Post Office and Glynis was doing accounts office work.
+Robert continued to work for Post Office Telephones and Glynis was doing accounts office work.

 Also in 1972 George changed the family car to a Ford Cortina registration 27 JOH which cost £150.
 This was a popular car with Dorothy and Mary because it had a bench seat, which meant that they could both sit in the front with their dad.
 (Rita disliked travelling in the front seat of cars)